pixelrebirth/ProjectTabletop/Rules.md

 ## Building a Character
 ### Stats
-Setting stats at level 1 is simple, STR/DEX/MIND start with the values 12/14/16 and the points can be redistributed down to 10 and up to 18.
+Setting stats at level 1 is simple, STR/DEX/MIND start with the values 3/3/3.
-Having a good balance between stats goes a long way to having a complete character.
-Every stat has monumental effect on your character.

-Example: STR 11 DEX 18 MIND 13
-The sum of the numbers should be 42.

-You will gain another skill point every EVEN level.
+Every level you get a point to spend

 |Stat|Directly Effects|
 |-----|-----|